Missed or Late assessments

 Click here if you need more information about "missed" external exams and want to apply for a "Derived Grade".

-If extensions are required for NCEA internal assessments, they need to be applied for at least seven days before the due date.
+If extensions are required for NCEA internal assessments, they need to be applied for before the due date.

 An application form can be downloaded at the bottom of this page.